AhmedAGadir/ag-grid-dynamic-themes/README.md

 - Clone the project
 - Choose a project:
-  - `src/vanilla`: customising a theme in vanilla JavaScript, including an example of changing the icon font.
-  - `src/vanilla-css-variables`: an example of setting color parameters from CSS variables
-  - `src/vanilla-extending-base`: an example of a custom theme that directly extends the base theme
-  - `src/vanilla-svg-icons`: an example of using SVG images for icons
   - `src/angular`: Angular CLI example
-  - `src/react`: create-react-app example
-  - `src/vue`: Vue example
   - v22 compatibility layer examples
     - `src/legacy/vanilla`: Vanilla JS
     - `src/legacy/angular`: Angular CLI